colonha/nexusapiservice/README.md

 List the key features of the API, such as:

 *   Retrieving a list of services from the database.
-    *  WIP - with options for filtering, sorting, and pagination.
+    *  with options for filtering and pagination.

 *   Fetching details of a specific service, including available versions.

-*   WIP - Observability features for monitoring the service.
+*   Observability features for monitoring the service.

 Technologies Used
 -----------------